Dakota War of 1862: Imprisonment

-The remaining convicted Dakota were held in prison that winter.
+The remaining convicted Dakota were held in prison during the winter of 1862–63.
 The following spring they were transferred to Camp McClellan in Davenport, Iowa, where they were imprisoned from 1863 to 1866.
 By the time of their release, one-third of the prisoners had died of disease.
 The survivors were sent with their families to Nebraska.
 Their families had already been expelled from Minnesota.

 During their incarceration at Camp Kearney, the Dakota prison within Camp McClellan, Presbyterian missionaries attempted to convert the Dakota to Christianity and have them abandon their native cultural and spiritual beliefs and practices.

 In 1864, change of command at the camp allowed for a more lenient approach to the Dakota.
-Using the general public’s fascination to their advantage, they began to craft ornamental items, such as finger rings, bead work, wooden fish, hatchets, and bows and arrows, and sold them to support their needs within the internment camp, such as blankets, clothing, and food.
-They also sent blankets, clothing, and money to their families who had been forcibly exiled to the Crow Creek Reservation in South Dakota.
-In addition to packages, they maintained family ties communicating via postal mail.
-Profiteers exploited public bigotry by using the Dakota as spectacles, selling two-hour viewing sessions, forcing Dakota into public races with horses, and paying them for their dance ceremonies.
+Using the general public's fascination to their advantage, they began to craft ornamental items, such as finger rings, bead work, wooden fish, hatchets, and bows and arrows, and sold them to support their needs within the internment camp, such as blankets, clothing, and food.
+In addition to providing for their own needs, the prisoners also sent blankets, clothing, and money to their families who had been forcibly exiled to the Crow Creek Reservation in South Dakota, and stayed in touch with them by mail.
+Entertainers exploited the interned Dakota as spectacles, selling two-hour viewing sessions, staging public races between them and horses, and paying them for their dance ceremonies.

-During their incarceration, the Dakota continued to struggle for their rightful compensation of the lands ceded by treaty, as well as their freedom, even enlisting the help of sympathetic camp guards and settlers to assist.
-In April 1864, the imprisoned Dakota helped pay for missionary Thomas Williamson’s trip to Washington, D.C. to argue in favor of the prisoners’ release.
+During their incarceration, some of the Dakota enlisted the help of sympathetic camp guards and settlers to help them fight for compensation for the lands expropriated from them in Minnesota and for their freedom.
+In April 1864, the imprisoned Dakota helped pay for missionary Thomas Williamson's trip to Washington, D.C. to argue in favor of the prisoners' release.
 He received a receptive audience in President Lincoln, but only a few Dakota were released, partially due to a proviso Lincoln had made with Minnesota congressmen who continued to refuse clemency.
 The remaining Dakota were eventually released two years later by President Andrew Johnson, in April 1866.
 They, along with their families from the Crow Creek Reservation, were relocated to Santee Sioux Reservation in Nebraska.

+The United States Congress abolished the eastern Dakota and Ho-Chunk (Winnebago) reservations in Minnesota and declared their treaties null and void.
+In May 1863, the eastern Dakota and Ho-chunk imprisoned at Fort Snelling were exiled from Minnesota.
+They were placed on riverboats and sent to a reservation in present-day South Dakota.
+The Ho-Chunk were also initially forced to the Crow Creek reservation, but later moved to Nebraska near the Omaha people to form the Winnebago Reservation.